MrIdrisAbdulrahman/Maven_Fuzzy_Factory_Project_1/README.md

 ## Running the project:
--- MySQL Workbench or similar is need
+-- MySQL Workbench or similar is need.
--- Extract the database from the zip file to read to the project script
+-- Extract the database from the zip file to read to the project script.